elementary/appcenter-web/_apps/io.elementary.files.md

       <li>Fix renaming bookmarks in the sidebar</li>

-      <li>FIx an issue with showing color tags when thumbnails are hidden</li>
+      <li>Fix an issue with showing color tags when thumbnails are hidden</li>

     </ul>